DevNishantHub/Want-an-idea/PROJECT_DESCRIPTION.md

 ---

-**WantAnIdea** represents the intersection of technology, psychology, and community collaboration, creating a platform where great ideas don't just exist—they thrive, evolve, and become reality.
+**WantAnIdea** represents the intersection of technology, psychology, and community idea sharing, creating a platform where great ideas don't just exist—they inspire, evolve, and become reality through individual creativity and building.